 A Flock Of Seagulls' "The End", which precedes The Story Of A Young Heart's final track "Suicide Day".

-The Doors ended their first album with The End, a song which insinuates at first that death is not as bad as some think.
+The Doors ended their first album, The Doors with The End, a song which insinuates at first that death is not as bad as some think.
 That idea gets abandoned quickly as the song progresses into Nightmare Fuel territory, particularly in the infamous "the killer awoke before dawn" sequence.

 The End is a realm in Minecraft, populated by Endermen and the Enderdragon.
 After defeating the Enderdragon you have officially "completed" the game, though you are still free to continue playing.

 Guess what the achievement for beating the game is called?